basho/basho_docs/content/riak/ts/1.5.0/using/querying/guidelines.md

 * Riak Search will not work with Riak TS.
 * Queries are limited by the number of quanta they can span when specifying the time limits.

+#### Blob data in queries and primary keys

+Blob data should be queried using integers in base 16 (hex) notation, preceded by `0x`.

+However, we do not recommend using blob columns in primary keys yet, due to limitations in the Riak TS 1.5 `list_keys` API.

 #### Quanta query range